PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

     SELECT COUNT(CINVOICES_sep_CINVOICEITEMS.DISPRICE) AS c2 FROM CINVOICES_sep_CINVOICEITEMS;
     ```

-- text forms are not supported
+- Text forms are not supported

-- picture fields are not supported
+- Picture fields are not supported

 - Privileges for individual fields in a form, or for records by data authorization, are not yet supported.